paulang1807/learn-tech/kubernetes/README.md

 ### Working with NameSpaces
 - Get all namespaces: `kubectl get namespaces`
+    - View details on everything running in the background as well: `kubectl get all --all-namespaces`

+### Declarative Kubernetes (using yaml files)
+- Create or update resources in a file: `kubectl apply -f <file.yaml>`
+    - Create or update from a whole directory: `kubectl apply -f <dir_name>/`
+    - Create or update from a url: `kubectl apply -f <https://domain.com/file.yml>`
+        - Check the contents of the file: `curl -L <https://domain.com/file.yml>`
+    - Use `-l` flag to apply only for sections matching certain label(s): `kubectl apply -f <file.yaml> -l app=nginx`
+    - Dry run where the process checks against the specs on the server to find out about existing resources: `kubectl apply -f <file.yaml> --server-dry-run`
+        - Just tells us whether there is a change in the specs without actually showing the differences.
+        - Use `-diff` to view the actual differences: `kubectl diff -f <file.yaml>`
+- Get resource details to be used in the service specs: `kubectl api-resources`
+- Get api-version: `kubectl api-version`
+- Get list of all keys supported by each KIND: `kubectl explain <NAME> --recursive`
+    - NAME in the above command is the NAME corresponding to the desired KIND in the api-resources resultset
+    - For KIND 'Service': `kubectl explain services --recursive`
+- Get more details on the specs: `kubectl explain <NAME>.spec`
+    - Provides description and supported types
+- Get details on a specific key of the spec: `kubectl explain <NAME>.spec.<KEY>`
+    - For getting details for the key 'type' for 'services': `kubectl explain services.spec.type`
+    - Provides values for the 'kind' and 'apiVersion' as well although the versions may be old/deprecated.
+Use api-version for the latest versions.
+- Get details for sub-specs (specs for keys of other specs):
+    ```
+    kubectl explain <NAME>.spec.<KEY>.spec.<KEY>
+    kubectl explain deployments.spec.strategy.type.spec
+    kubectl explain pods.spec.volumes.persistentVolumeClaim
+    ```

 ## Good To Know
 - Services provide a stable address for connecting to pods